Short-term outlook by region

 In the Baltic countries, the volume of infrastructure construction is expected to continue to grow due to the states’ investments in improving urban and transport infrastructure.

-In Norway and Sweden, infrastructure construction is boosted by multi-year, state-funded traffic infrastructure development programmes.
+In Norway and Sweden, infrastructure construction is boosted by multi-year, state-funded traffic infrastructure development programmes and urbanisation.
 In both countries, infrastructure construction is expected to grow in 2019.
 Large-scale road and railway projects are ongoing or planned in Sweden and Norway, which will increase demand for infrastructure projects and paving.
 In addition, especially Norway is investing in the development and renewal of energy production.

 In Denmark, demand for paving declined in 2018 as public investments in road infrastructure were decreased, and it is estimated to continue on stable level.